tnevolin/mm6-skill-emphasis-mod/Readme.md

 # Two-handed weapon

 Dual wielding is superior to two handed weapon in MM6 as it combines both weapons base attack and damage.
 Heavy two handed weapon should naturally increase damage to compete with dual wielding.
+This excludes Staff as it can be used two-handed only and cannot be part of dual wielding.

 #### Two handed weapon damage per skill level